 This document presents appropriate goals for “Alex,” a 2;10 old English/ Spanish bilingual who was diagnosed with apraxia.

-This is a model evaluation of AR: a 4;7 year old sequential bilingual Spanish/English girl with typically developing language skills despite evidence of deficit in both languages.
+This is a model evaluation of AR: a 4;7 year old simultaneous bilingual Spanish/English girl with typically developing language skills despite evidence of deficit in both languages.

 In this module, Cate discusses the two types of bilinguals: simultaneous and sequential.